What Is A Chemical Property And A Physical Property

 The understanding and application of chemical and physical properties are fundamental across numerous scientific and engineering disciplines, as well as in everyday life.

-- Material Science: Engineers select materials based on their physical and chemical properties.
-For example, constructing a bridge requires materials with high tensile strength (physical) and resistance to corrosion (chemical).
+• Material Science: Engineers select materials based on their physical and chemical properties.
+Take this: constructing a bridge requires materials with high tensile strength (physical) and resistance to corrosion (chemical).

-- Medicine: The effectiveness and safety of drugs depend on their chemical properties, while the drug delivery method may utilize physical properties like solubility and particle size.
+• Medicine: The effectiveness and safety of drugs depend on their chemical properties, while the drug delivery method may put to use physical properties like solubility and particle size.

 Frequently Asked Questions (FAQ)